wjin/algorithm_book/contents/08-search.md

         for (auto e : num)
             arr.insert(e);

-        // for each element in array, we only need to search hash table at most three times
+        // for each element in array, we only need to search hash table
-        // because we delete it from hash table after finding it
+	    // at most three times because we delete it from hash table after
-        // so it is O(n)
+		// finding it, so it is O(n)
         int maxLen = 0;
         int tmpLen = 0;
         for (auto e : num) {